Skip to content

 Moving the Sleuth

-Think of the questions like a grid of streets between our notecards.
+Think of the questions like a grid of streets between the suspects and clues in our journal.
 When moving the sleuth, you will move it through a number of intersections made by these streets, going left, right, or straight at each one.
 The player whose turn it is can move the sleuth up to a number of spaces equal to the rank of the drawn card.

 Question and Answer Reference